 This year I was blessed to get to spend three weeks in the sunshine state!
 It really solidified my decision that I would be moving to Florida in a couple years (my son is currently at the end of his 10th grade year).
 It was so hard having to come back to Michigan after such an incredible three weeks in Florida.
 But I was also ready because I missed my son and my family.
-As crazy (in a good way) as my family is, I missed them more than I was willing to admit – especially considering I had lived for the last three years, three hours away from everyone (that’s a whole nother post for another day).
+As crazy (in a good way) as my family is, I missed them more than I was willing to admit – especially considering I had lived for the last year, three hours away from everyone (that’s a whole nother post for another day).

 So I came back to Michigan knowing that I needed to start planning.
 After all a couple years isn’t that long and a move to a different state takes some planning!
 But all of a sudden, in the matter of seconds and one phone call my whole life was turned upside down.

 Life can change so quickly – the start of a crisis